 Sure, rotating bezels look great.
-With a variety of colors and beautiful complications painted and ingrained into their surfaces, it is undeniable that they add some truly fantastic aesthetic appeal.
-However, chances are that half the people who own a luxury watches with a rotating bezel don’t actually know all that much about them, let alone how to use them.
+With a variety of colors and beautiful complications painted or engraved into their surfaces, it is undeniable that they add some truly fantastic aesthetic appeal.
+However, a significant number of people who own and wear luxury watches that have rotating bezels don’t actually know all that much about them, let alone how to use them.

-As the name suggests, bidirectional rotating bezels can be turned both clockwise and counterclockwise.
+– As the name suggests, bidirectional rotating bezels can be turned both clockwise and counterclockwise.
 This allows the wearer to quickly calculate how much time has elapsed or how much time is remaining.
-Additionally, some bidirectional bezels are marked with hours rather than a minute scale, which allows them to be used to display an additional time zone, rather than as a rudimentary timer.
+Additionally, some bidirectional bezels are marked with hours rather than a minute scale, which allows them to be used to display an additional time zone, rather than as a display of elapsed time.

-Unidirectional rotating bezels can only be moved in one direction – usually counterclockwise, and they almost always have a scale graduated for minutes rather than hours.
+– Unidirectional rotating bezels can only be moved in one direction – usually counterclockwise, and they almost always have a scale graduated for minutes rather than hours.
 Unidirectional bezels were originally developed as a safety feature, with its origins in the early days of scuba diving.
-The unidirectional movement guarantees that if the bezel gets accidentally moved or knocked out of place, it will only display that more time has elapsed, rather than less – which is especially useful while scuba diving.
+The unidirectional movement of the bezel guarantees that if it accidentally gets knocked or moved out of place, it will only display that more time has elapsed, rather than less – which is especially useful while diving.

 - Ring Command

-Ring Command bezels are something that is exclusive to Rolex watches, although a similar concept can be found on timepieces from other manufacturers.
-Although they are still located on the outside of the case, Ring Command bezels are actually connected to the internal movements of their respective watches.
-This means that rotating them allows users to interact directly with the movement to allow for additional adjustment and setting positions without the need for additional buttons, pushers, or crown positions.
+– Ring Command bezels are something that is exclusive to Rolex watches, although a similar concept can be found on timepieces from other manufacturers.
+Although they are still located on the outside of the case, Ring Command bezels are actually mechanically connected to the internal movements of their respective watches.
+This means that rotating them allows users to interact directly with the movement to allow for additional functionality without the need for more buttons, pushers, or crown setting positions.

-Underneath the handsome ceramic or metal bezel, there are usually a number of different parts that connect it to a watch and provide it with is motion and functionality.
-Depending on the type of bezel and the features that it offers, these parts can range from small leaf springs to specialized washers, and can significantly differ from one watch to the next – even if the bezels on the two watches offer identical functionality.
+Underneath the handsome ceramic or metal bezel, there are usually a number of different parts that connect the component to a watch and provide it with both its motion and functionality.
+Depending on the type of bezel and the features that it offers, these parts can range from small leaf springs to specialized washers, and they can differ significantly from one watch to the next – even if the bezels on the two watches offer identical motion and functionality.

-Traditionally, it has often been small springs that provide rotating bezels with their ratcheting action and unidirectional motion; however on the most recent incarnation of the Rolex Submariner – the version with a ceramic bezel insert, this system has been replaced by 4 spring-loaded rollers, one of which is angled on top to prevent clockwise motion.
+Traditionally, it has often been small springs that provide rotating bezels with their ratcheting action and unidirectional motion.
+However, on the more recent generations of the Rolex Submariner – the versions fitted with ceramic bezel inserts, this system has been replaced by 4 spring-loaded rollers, one of which is angled on top to prevent clockwise motion.
 This updated structure provides a more stable motion, more symmetrical resistance, and that satisfying ‘click’ that so many collectors appreciate.